-How to iterate over enums in TypeScript - LogRocket Blog
+How to iterate over enums in TypeScript (with code examples) - LogRocket Blog

 "Value: Green" "Value: Yellow" "Value: Red"

-You’ll notice that in the example above we filtered out the numeric values.
+Notice that, in the example above, we filtered out the numeric values.
 This way, we can extract the member names of our enum.
-If we wanted to fetch them, instead of the string values, we could use a different guard in the if statement:
+If we wanted to fetch them, instead of the string values, we could use a different guard in the

 typeof value !==

-Note: Editor’s note: This article was last reviewed and updated in June 2025.
-The update includes clear, practical code examples for iterating over numeric and string enums using